kennethli319/kennethli319.github.io/notes/audio-jacobian-lens.md

 This is one recording, but it establishes something concrete: a fitted, distributed phonetic intervention crossed a real decoding boundary without changing weights or forcing output tokens.

+At a product level, I can imagine two immediate directions.
+If an accent has consistent, well-studied vowel shifts, we may be able to steer the encoder toward those phonetic patterns so the same model recognizes speech in that accent more reliably—without retraining the whole model.

+The same approach could move contextual or keyword biasing much earlier in the stack.
+Instead of boosting a target only at the final logits, we could give the same base model a lightweight, deployment-specific anchor and let the later layers incorporate it.
+That could make it possible to customize one model for a domain or deployment with much less effort.

 ## Beyond phonemes

 The implication may be larger than phonemes.